 Butterflies

-Butterflies are incredibly intricate, and if you’re looking for a chance to experiment with details, they’re a wonderful drawing topic.
+Butterflies are incredibly intricate, and if you’re looking for a chance to experiment with detail, they’re a wonderful drawing topic.
 You can make your sketches uncomplicated and cartoonish, or more realistic, both in detail and outline.
-Alternatively, you can choose to keep your drawing simple at first, adding more detail and complexity as you go on.

-You can create your own patterns on the butterfly’s wings, letting your imagination run wild, or you can carefully study a photo and copy out the pattern.
+You can let your imagination run wild and create your own patterns on the butterfly’s wings, or carefully study a photo and copy out the pattern.
 Because butterfly wings are often so colourful, you may want to experiment with different art mediums, like paints or coloured pencils, to properly capture the beauty of these delicate insects.

 Have a watch of the video below to see how to draw a butterfly.